-Guernsey sits in the English Channel, sheltered by the mainland of France but benefiting from a balance of cold and warm temperature flows and the Gulf Stream.
-The deep, loamy soils developed from windblown silty sediments, soil deposits and sands settling on our granite bedrock are ideal pastures for our Guernsey cows.
+Guernsey sits in the English Channel, benefiting from the shelter of France and a perfect balance of cold and warm temperature flows.
+The deep, loamy soils formed by windblown sand and sediments settling on our granite bedrock provide rich pastures for our cows.

-The island is just over 15,000 acres.
-But here in Guernsey we're a bit different.
-We measure our land in vergees so that's 38,660 vergees for us...
+The island measures just over 15,000 acres but here in Guernsey we like to be different.
+We measure our land in 'vergees' - so that's 38,660 vergees for us...

-Nearly 50% of our island's land is devoted to agriculture and our 14 dairy farms make up most of this.
+Nearly half of Guernsey is devoted to agriculture and our 13 dairy farms make up most of this.

-Fields are modest in size, surrounded by historical earth banks and stone walls preserved to let traditional wildflowers flourish.
+All our fields are modestly sized and surrounded by historical earth banks and stone walls that are preserved to let traditional wildflowers flourish.

 This means our farming and production scale is small and non-intensive.
-We don't over work our precious land and our farmers, as custodians of the countryside, manage the land with biodiversity in mind.
+We don't over work our precious land and our farmers, as custodians of the countryside always manage the land with biodiversity in mind.

-All of our dairy farmers are guardians of our countryside and share a commitment to our 'Guernseys', the community, and of course, to producing fantastic milk whilst all bringing something different to the industry.
+All our farmers share a commitment to our 'Guernseys', the community, and producing fantastic milk whilst all bringing something different to the industry.